-The Martin J. Whitman School of Management’s Career Services Center coordinates industry immersion trips to NYC several times a year.
+The Whitman Career Center team coordinates industry immersion trips to NYC several times a year.
 These trips help students understand different types of careers in a variety of industries in which they may be interested.
-These programs connect students to industry experts for direct knowledge, networking and advice.
+These programs connect students to industry professionals for direct knowledge, networking and advice.

-Students started their experiential learning by catching a ride in self-driving cars at the Navy Shipyard and enjoying the views on the ferry.
+Students started their EEE exploration trip by catching a ride in self-driving cars at the Navy Shipyard and enjoying the views on the ferry.

-At the first stop, students toured NewLab and learned more about what makes them the “Silicon Valley of the East.”
+At the first stop, students toured NewLab and learned about what makes this area the “Silicon Valley of the East.”
 NewLab is home to a diverse community of over 130 early-stage startup companies working in advanced technologies.

 One specific item that stood out to students was the Tarform, a new breed of electric motorcycles, a machine that honors the past yet embodies the future, built with eco materials and powered by clean technology.

-Alumni Mario Mercado ’99, CEO and co-founder of QUATCARE, and CEO and founder of BATS-TOI, even shared some sound advice with students, “Don’t stay in your own silo.
-The University offers so much.”
+NewLab entrepreneur Mario Mercado ’99 (A&S), CEO and co-founder of QUATCARE, and CEO and founder of BATS-TOI, shared some sound advice with students about embracing opportunities during their time at Syracuse.
+“Don’t stay in your own silo.
+The University offers so much,” he says.

-The second stop of the day was WeWork, where students learned about the three major parts: real estate, interior design and a global company with a local playbook.
-They also heard a podcast from Miquel McKelvey about how he built the company and his vision of building more than just beautiful workspaces, but a community.
-The culture across the company’s workspaces includes entertainment such as video games and pool, as well as lunch ordering and beverages on tap.
+The second stop of the day was WeWork, where students learned about the company’s three major parts: real estate, interior design and a global entity with a local playbook.
+They also heard a podcast from co-founder Miquel McKelvey about how he built the company and his vision of building more than just beautiful workspaces, but a community.
+The culture across the company’s workspaces includes entertainment, such as video games and pool, as well as lunch ordering and beverages on tap.

-A fun fact that students learned was that WeWork has 446,000 members globally, with 485 physical locations in 105 cities across 28 countries.
+The students learned that WeWork has 446,000 members globally, with 485 physical locations in 105 cities across 28 countries.
 These individuals span from single entrepreneurs to major corporations like Amazon.
-WeWork is changing the way people and companies work.
-Spanning one-third of the Fortune 500 to grassroot nonprofits.
-A company that continues to grow a decade later.
+WeWork is changing the way people and companies work — spanning one-third of the Fortune 500 to grassroot nonprofits.

 The third company visit of the day was to Harry’s Razors, where students heard from CFO Jeff Lipkin ’92 and Brad Horowitz ’91, CEO of Malin+Goetz.
-Both companies focus on men’s health and recommended students read “Start with Why,” a life-changing bestseller that explains how great leaders inspire everyone to talk action.
+Both companies focus on men’s health.
+The alumni recommended students read “Start with Why,” a life-changing bestseller that explains how great leaders inspire everyone to take action.

-Lipkin’s advice to students was to, “Take advantage of what you have at Whitman.
+Lipkin’s advice to students was to “take advantage of what you have at the Whitman School.
 When you get into the real world, that diversity of experience is going to make a difference.”
-Horowitz shares, “Always think globally and act locally.”
+Horowitz adds, “Always think globally and act locally.”

-For one student, this was their first time in NYC and traveling on a train.
-Mitchell Gordan ’22 enjoyed his time in the city and shares, “I couldn’t have asked for a better experience as my first trip to NYC.
+For Mitchell Gordon ’22, the trip marked his first time in NYC and traveling on a train.
+He enjoyed his time in the city and shares, “I couldn’t have asked for a better experience as my first trip to NYC.
 Being able to see those beautiful skyscrapers and learn from actual entrepreneurs was so enlightening.
-I will never forget stepping onto a roof 60 stories up and having a complete view on the city that never sleeps.”
+I will never forget stepping onto a roof 60 stories up and having a complete view over the city that never sleeps.”

-Another student shares her experience as being unbelievable, as Gizelle Vidal ’22 says, “The EEE in NYC trip opened my eyes to the unique culture of entrepreneurship.
+Another student shares their experience as being unbelievable.
+As Gizelle Vidal ’22 says, “The EEE in NYC trip opened my eyes to the unique culture of entrepreneurship.
 Overall, the trip taught me that anyone can be an entrepreneur and a change-agent in their community.
 All you need to start is an unwavering passion and an open mind for new ideas.”

-During the career exploration trip, students were able to attend the fifth annual Orange Tank business pitch competition, and hear from students and alumni on their business ventures.
+During the career exploration trip, students were also able to attend the fifth annual Orange Tank business pitch competition and hear from students and alumni on their business ventures.